15 Expats Talk about Health Insurance and Healthcare in Saudi Arabia

 When we asked expats and global nomads about the quality of medical care in Saudi Arabia, they replied:

 "Saudi Arabia has a comprehensive healthcare system that provides quality medical services to its citizens.
 The government provides free medical care to all citizens, including preventive care, primary care, and specialized care.
 The country also has a number of private hospitals and clinics that offer a wide range of medical services.
 The country is home to some of the most advanced medical technology and equipment, and many of its hospitals are equipped with the latest medical technology.
-Additionally, Saudi Arabia has a number of highly trained medical professionals, including doctors, nurses, and other healthcare professionals, who are dedicated to providing quality medical care to their patients," wrote an expat living in Saudi Arabia.
+Additionally, Saudi Arabia has a number of highly trained medical professionals, including doctors, nurses, and other healthcare professionals, who are dedicated to providing quality medical care to their patients," said one expat living in Saudi Arabia.

 Are healthcare and health insurance expensive in Saudi Arabia?